spakov/termbar/README.md

 ![A screenshot of the TermBar Launcher module.](screenshots/Launcher.png)

 ### Memory Module
-The Memory module displays the current memory load, refreshing at a configurable interval.
+The Cpu module displays the current memory load, refreshing at a configurable interval.
 The percentage can be formatted.
-This number is obtained via the Windows performance monitoring API and is the same as `perfmon`'s `Memory` `% Committed Bytes In Use` counter.
+This value is obtained via [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/).

 ![A screenshot of the TermBar Memory module.](screenshots/Memory.png)